r-cloutier/SLSPS_Simulations/README.rst

    7.337   7.787   9.945   7.819   9.35    9.029   8.367   7.901   8.768
    8.323]

-We can also view some select properties of one of the host stars:
+One can also view some select properties of one of the host stars:

 .. code:: python